kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/grafana.md

 Kiali can provide a direct link from its metric dashboards to the equivalent or most similar Grafana dashboard, which is convenient if you need the powerful Grafana options.
-For these links to appear in Kiali you need to manually configure the Grafana URL, like in the following example:
+For these links to appear in Kiali you need to manually configure the Grafana URL and the dashboards that come preconfigured with Istio, like in the following example:

 ```yaml
 spec: